davidhalter/parso/docs/docs/development.rst

 ===========

 If you want to contribute anything to |parso|, just open an issue or pull request to discuss it.
 We welcome changes!
+Please check the ``CONTRIBUTING.md`` file in the repository, first.

 Deprecations Process